mpjlu/serving/README.md

 from Github and build Caffe in cpu mode:

     > bazel build -c opt //external:caffe

+### Python Layers (optional)

+Caffe [Python layers](https://github.com/NVIDIA/DIGITS/tree/master/examples/python-layer) (the `Python` layer type) can be used to execute parts of a model within Python.
+To work correctly, you should have Python installed on your system.
+In addition you'll need to install the following packages (Ubuntu):

+- `libpython-dev libboost-python-dev`

+The python layer is enabled at build-time with the `--define=caffe_python_layer=ON` option.
+For example, to run a test which demonstrates the use the python layers:

+    > bazel test --define=caffe_python_layer=ON \
+        //tensorflow_serving/servables/caffe:caffe_session_bundle_factory_test_py

 ### GPU Support (optional, linux only)